How Churches can Overcome a Toxic Culture-

 Here’s some facts we know about our physical loins:

 Our loins are the most personal, private place on our physical bodies.
 No one (except a few weirdos) shows their loins to complete strangers.
-Having our loin area exposed is humiliating, so we keep them hidden.
-Nor, do folks discuss their loins.
+Having our loin area exposed is humiliating, so we keep them covered up.
+Normal people do not make a practice of discussing their loins with anyone.
 It’s just too weird and personal.
 If our loin area gets punched or kicked, it hurts.
 Really bad.
 It does not matter if the person is male or female— a blow to the loin area devastates a person’s ability to function, sometimes for a good while.

 Here’s the thing.